 Marijuana is far less dangerous than alcohol or tobacco.
 Around 50,000 people die each year from alcohol poisoning.
 Similarly, more than 400,000 deaths each year are attributed to tobacco smoking.
 By comparison, marijuana is nontoxic and cannot cause death by overdose.

 NORML supports the adoption of a legally controlled market for marijuana, where consumers can buy marijuana for personal use from a safe legal source.
-This policy, generally known as legalization, exists on various levels in a handful of European countries like The Netherlands and Switzerland, and was adopted by voter initiative in Washington (I-502), Colorado (A-64), Oregon (Measure 91), and Alaska (Ballot Measure 2), the first states to do so in the US.
+This policy, generally known as legalization, was adopted by voter initiative in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington.

-In Washington, DC, voters approved Initiative 71, which removes criminal and civil penalties regarding the adult possession of up to two ounces of cannabis and/or the cultivation of up to six plants.
-Unlike legalization measures in Alaska, Colorado, Oregon, and Washington, I-71 does not establish a regulatory framework for the regulation of a commercial cannabis market.
+Voters in Washington, DC approved the removal of criminal and civil penalties regarding the adult possession of up to two ounces of cannabis and/or the cultivation of up to six plants, but a regulatory framework for the regulation of a commercial cannabis market is not established.

 NORML also supports the removal of all penalties for the private possession and responsible use of marijuana by adults, including cultivation for personal use, and casual nonprofit transfers of small amounts.
 This policy, known as decriminalization, removes the consumer -- the marijuana smoker -- from the criminal justice system.

-Of those charged with marijuana violations, approximately 88 percent, about 609,000 Americans were charged with possession only.
+Of those charged with marijuana violations in 2015, approximately 89 percent, about 575,000 Americans were charged with possession only.
 The remaining individuals were charged with "sale/manufacture," a category that includes all cultivation offenses, even those where the marijuana was being grown for personal or medical use.
-Recently enacted changes in law in Colorado and Washington resulted in approximately 16,000 fewer marijuana arrests in those states in 2013.
+Recently enacted changes in law in Colorado, Washington, Oregon, Alaska and the District of Columbia have resulted in fewer marijuana arrests in those jurisdictions.

 Currently, more than 60 U.S. and international health organizations support granting patients immediate legal access to medicinal marijuana under a physician's supervision.